quangtrung0220/Clinic_Management/README.md

 # Form_Validation
-Using HTML, CSS and JS to create a submit form
+Using HTML, CSS and JS to create a Clinic Management app